Are you looking to launch a new product or service?

 This starts with an estimated cost-per-lead (CPL).

 At Cognism, we bake in $30 as our worst-case scenario for content leads.
-Meanwhile, it’s $250 for direct inbound demo requests from paid advertising.
+Meanwhile, the CPL for direct inbound demo requests from paid ads is $250.

-Next, you need to overlay some predicted conversions from stage to stage across the sales funnel, which will differ for content and paid direct demo requests.
+Next, you need to overlay some predicted conversions from across the sales funnel stages, which will differ for content and paid demo requests.

 You’ll also be able to determine how much budget you’ll need to hit the same number of opportunities as outbound.

-The table below shows how you could work this out and create targets for B2B marketing activities.
+The table below shows how to work this out and set targets for your B2B marketing activities.

-To reach your ICP, use various product strategies in tandem.
+To reach your ICP, you must use various strategies in tandem.
 These include:

-As we mentioned in Defining your ICP, you need quality data to target the right people.
+As we mentioned above, you need quality data to target the right people.

-When creating your go-to market plan, you must allow room to test, try and optimise.
-This will be your mantra.
+When creating your go-to-market plan, you must allow your marketers to test, try and optimise.

 Start with an offer.
-Then, adapt that offer to the lead sources you believe will most likely convert your ICP.
+Then, adapt that offer to the marketing channels where your ICP hang out.

 You’ll need different offers for the top (TOFU), middle (MOFU), and bottom (BOFU) of the B2B marketing funnel.
 You’ll also need to present the offer differently on every channel.